-John has been active as trustee of a number of non-profit organizations including Brown University, the New York Public Library, the Frick Collection and the American Academy in Berlin, and has led or participated in their investment committees.
-He has also served as a director of the New York Stock Exchange.
-John holds an honorary doctorate from Brown University and is a fellow of the American Academy of Arts and Sciences.
+John was as trustee of various non-profit organizations including Brown University, the New York Public Library, the Frick Collection and the American Academy in Berlin, and led or participated in their investment committees.
+He also served as a director of the New York Stock Exchange.
+John held an honorary doctorate from Brown University and was a fellow of the American Academy of Arts and Sciences.

 After a successful start to his career in the chemical industry, serving among others as director of International Commercial Development at Standard Oil of Indiana (Amoco Chemicals), in 1969 Robert Faris moved into the securities business.
 Two years later he joined Alan Patricof Associates as its third professional.
 The firm initially invested in start-up and early stage high-tech and bio-tech companies, many of which – Apple Computer, Cellular Communications Inc., Computer Identics and Syntro, to name just four – became leaders in their respective fields.